 To make your mind and body last a lifetime so you can continue to navigate the chaos at any age remember to work your body through some type of exercise, strengthen your mind by reading as much as possible, and then allow yourself enough time to rest each day.
 On recognizing the necessity of sleep, Buffet gets at least eight hours a night saying “I am in bed by 10.45pm.
 I get quite a bit of sleep.
 I like to sleep so I will usually sleep eight hours a night.”

-In a May 12, 2014 New York Times article, psychiatrist James S. Gordon commented on the need to take good care of your body and mind so both last a longtime and wrote: “research has demonstrated that mind-body approaches reduce stress and improve mood and immunity.
+In a May 12, 2014, New York Times article, psychiatrist James S. Gordon commented on the need to take good care of your body and mind so both last a longtime and wrote: “research has demonstrated that mind-body approaches reduce stress and improve mood and immunity.
 They decrease blood pressure in hypertensives, blood sugar in diabetics and pain.
-Dietary modification can play a major role in preventing breast, prostate and colon cancer, as well as in diabetes and heart disease.
+Dietary modification can play a major role in preventing breast, prostate, and colon cancer, as well as in diabetes and heart disease.
 And exercise, which can help prevent all of these, can also alleviate depression.”

 It is easy to ignore your mind and body when you are obsessed with translating one dream after another into reality.
 Obsession is a requirement and useful strategy when navigating the chaos.
 But a nuanced understanding here also requires one to think long-term about their body and mind.
 Doing so can help provide the years of energy, balance, and health required to navigate the chaos over the course of decades.
+Today’s reflection ends with self-care reflections from three women who learned to navigate the chaos and engage in self-love.

 How often do you think long-term about your body and mind?